andreasmalta/choco_packages/kmupd/Readme_en.txt

        in each sheets with the [Entire workbook] checkbox ON, it may not be printed as you specified.

   1-3.
-Duplex Print in Microsoft Word 2007 or Microsoft Word 2010
+Duplex Print in Microsoft Word
-       When a document with odd number sheet is printed in duplex mode from Microsoft Word 2007 or Microsoft Word 2010, white paper which is not included in original may be printed and counted.
+       When a document with odd number sheet is printed in duplex mode from Microsoft Word, white paper which is not included in original may be printed and counted.

   1-4.
 Custom Size printing in Microsoft Word
        When paper size is specified as "Custom Size", it may be printed in invert.